ardagnir/athame/README.md

 This happens in insert mode and is one of several settings enabled in the default athamerc to make Athame more like a normal shell.
 Feel free to comment it out.

 ####How do I disable/change the way Athame shows vim's mode?
-By default ATHAME shows the vim mode at the bottom of the screen.
+By default Athame shows the Vim mode at the bottom of the screen.
 This can be disabled using `export ATHAME_SHOW_MODE=0`

 Athame stores the current mode in the `ATHAME_VIM_MODE` environment variable.
-You can use this to display the vim mode yourself.
-See [https://github.com/ardagnir/athame/issues/21] for an example using powerline.
+You can use this to display the Vim mode yourself.
+See https://github.com/ardagnir/athame/issues/21 for an example using powerline.

 Similarly, Vim commands are displayed at the bottom of the screen by default.
 These can be disabled using `export ATHAME_SHOW_COMMAND=0` and accessed using `ATHAME_VIM_COMMAND`